Tokens API

 1. Generate Dashboard Token (Read-Only)

-2. Generate Dashboard Token (Self-Service)
+2. Generate Project Token (Basic)

-3. Generate Project Token (Management)
+3. Generate Project Token with JIT User Provisioning

 TypeScript Types